 One scoop contains 20.5 grams of high-quality protein, 3.5 grams of carbohydrate, 1.5 grams of fat and 3 grams of sugar.
 And the interesting and different feature of this product is it has two enzymes: papain and bromelain which helps digestion better than most of the products out there.

 Thanks to the rich content and reliability, you can easily choose this product to feed your muscles longer.
 You can bet it will get the job done.
+You can buy one from here.

 Another very high-quality complex protein which feeds your muscles for 8 hours.
 It contains: